KevinArGit/mbg-system-backend/API_DOCUMENTATION.md

 ---

-## 3. Dispatch from Kitchen
+## 3. Dispatch from Kitchen (Menu-Based)

-Logs the dispatch of one or more items from a kitchen to a school.
+Logs the dispatch of one or more menus from a kitchen to a school.
+The API will automatically "explode" the menus into their raw item components and create individual logs for each item.

 - **Endpoint:** `/api/dispatch/kitchen`
 - **Method:** `POST`